DnD Character Backstory Template

 You get the point.

 Now you may be wondering: “Well this is awesome!
-Now all I need is a clear, concise framework in which to frame my character’s backstory that helps me include easy to use information for my DM and certain amount of knives to up the stakes for my character!”
+Now all I need is a clear, concise outline in which to frame my character’s backstory that helps me include easy to use information for my DM and a certain amount of knives to up the stakes for my character!”

 Well look no further.